vuongngoireland/U.S-Diabetes_2011-2021/README.md

+**Here is our implementation of approach built for the paper named:**
+### Analyzing and Predicting Diabetes with Deep Learning and Visual Insights.

 ### **Dataset Overview:**
 Our dataset comprises 89 features and 561 rows to categorize U.S. states into three diabetes prevalence groups: low (6.0%–8.9%), medium (9.0%–10.9%), and high (11.0%–13.9%).